michaelshaleen/Weekend-Movie-Saga/INSTRUCTIONS.md

 As one of your last projects, it's possible you will be sharing this with employers, so be sure to follow best practices and make it look good!

 - [x] Invest some time in styling it up!
-    - [ ] Research cards for your movie posters on the list page
+    - [0] Research cards for your movie posters on the list page
-    - [ ] Research grids for your movie posters on the Movie List page
+    - [x] Research grids for your movie posters on the Movie List page
 - [x] Commit your code frequently!
 You should have at 15+ commits on a project of this size.
 Use branches to help break down your features.
 - [x] Comment your code.
 - [x] Update this README to include a description of the project in your own words.